 There’s a lot you need to do when a hurricane is coming your way, from braving the long lines at the store so you can stock up on water and essentials to boarding up your windows.
 But one of the most important things you can do is ensure that, even if the power goes out, you’ll have a food supply that’s safe to eat.
-Thankfully, the USDA just released a guide to help you keep your food safe during a hurricane.
+Thankfully, the USDA has a guide to help you keep your food safe during — and after — a hurricane.

 Will your area experience heavy rains within the next 24 hours?
 Heavy rains may cause flooding & power loss.
 It’s not too late to make sure your food stays safe!
 Tips you should know as #Dorian approaches here: https://t.co/Pv2f4yWght pic.twitter.com/GLjQJ81CQo

 How to prepare

 To prepare for the possibility of power loss, there are a few things to do.

 - Make sure your refrigerator and freezer are set to 40F or below and 0F or below, respectively.

 - Group the food in your freezer together; it helps keep things colder.
 A full freezer also stays colder than a half-empty one.

 - Stock up on coolers and freeze quart-sized zip lock bags of water ahead of time; you can use them to keep food cool later.